Huishan North Bund

 Shanghai

-A vibrant, urban neighborhood unites Shanghai with a reimagined waterfront, inviting all to enjoy a public realm with views of the iconic Pudong skyline and the bustling Huangpu River.
+A vibrant, urban neighborhood unites Shanghai with a reimagined walkable and resilient waterfront, inviting all to enjoy a public realm with views of the iconic Pudong skyline and the bustling Huangpu River.

 With a focus on improving civic life and attracting business investment, Perkins Eastman designed a lively destination, improving upon a long-forgotten stretch of Shanghai’s Hongkou District waterfront.
-Comprised of eight buildings framing a marina, a public plaza, and a riverfront esplanade, this massive multi-use development integrates thoughtful planning, innovative architecture, and state-of-the-art sustainable design.
+Comprised of eight buildings framing a marina, a public plaza, and a riverfront esplanade, this massive multi-use development integrates thoughtful planning, innovative architecture, and a holistic approach to sustainability that generates social, economic and environmental benefits.
 North Bund is a popular riverside setting, a unique workplace and business hub, and a destination for recreation and leisure that draws people from across Shanghai.

 Project Facts